smercier5/-Montgomery-County-911-Emergency-Calls-Analysis/README.md

 This project analyzes emergency 911 calls from Montgomery County, Pennsylvania using Python and Pandas to identify trends in emergency response activity.

 ## Dataset

+The dataset used in this project is publicly available on Kaggle.
-Emergency (911) Calls: Fire, Traffic, EMS for Montgomery County, PA
+Emergency (911) Calls: Fire, Traffic, EMS for Montgomery County, PA Download the dataset and place `911.csv` in the `data/` folder before running the notebook.

 ## Tools Used
 - Python